President Donald Trump's attorneys lift defenses as pressure to allow John Bolton to testify grows up for trial - Go Tech Daily

-WASHINGTON – President Donald Trump’s legal team launches widespread attack on the impeachment case against him, even if it mainly erases allegations from the past in a new book that could undermine a key defense argument during his Senate trial .
+WASHINGTON – President Donald Trump’s legal team prepared to conclude the arguments for his impeachment trial on Tuesday as Senate Republicans struggled to allow or not allow witnesses, including John Bolton who appeared ready to contradict a Trump’s key assertion.

-Former national security adviser John Bolton writes in a manuscript that Trump wanted to deny military aid to Ukraine until he agrees to participate in the investigation of Democratic rival Joe Biden.
-This statement is important because Trump and his lawyers have repeatedly insisted that he never linked the suspension of security assistance to political investigations.
+Defense lawyers’ arguments have drawn public attention with revelations from a forthcoming book by former national security adviser Bolton, which says that Trump wanted to refuse military aid to Ukraine until that he undertakes to assist in the investigations of the Democratic rival Joe Biden.
+Trump and his attorneys have repeatedly insisted that he has never linked security assistance to political investigations.

+The news of the book has clouded the White House and hopes for a big end on Tuesday as well as a speedy end to the dismissal trial.
+Democrats are asking for witnesses and some Republicans are open to the idea.

+A Republican, Senator James Lankford of Oklahoma, suggests an idea to assign the manuscript to Bolton’s book so that senators can see the evidence for themselves – in private.

+“We are not negotiating with them.
+We want four witnesses and four sets of documents, so the truth will come out,” said Schumer.

+Senate Republicans were to meet in camera to consider the next steps.

-The revelation clouded hopes of the White House for a speedy end to the impeachment trial, when the Democrats demanded witnesses and some Republicans expressed their openness to the idea.
-He also distracted hours of argument Monday from Trump attorneys, who said again that no witness has testified to directly indicate that Trump’s aid provision is contingent on investigations into the Democrats.
+Bolton’s revelations distracted hours of argument Monday by Trump attorneys, who reiterated that no witnesses have testified to directly know that Trump’s aid provision is subject to investigations into the Democrats .
 Bolton seemed ready to say exactly that if he was summoned by the Senate.

 Trump is accused of abusing his presidential power by asking the head of Ukraine to help investigate Biden while his administration withheld hundreds of millions of dollars in security aid.
 A second charge accuses Trump of obstructing Congress in its investigation.